giPeteR/OpenHAB-exporter-importer/README.md

 The boring stuff: <b>"Use it at your own risk!"</b> I have +200 <i>items</i> and used this method 20 times now, rebooted plenty, tested again... but it may behave differently at your system.<br><br>
 </div>

-<b>Installation:</b>
+<h2>Installation:</h2><br>
-Download .7z and extract to /srv/openhab2-conf/html
+Download .7z and extract to /srv/openhab2-conf/html<br>
-Careful if you already have an index.html
+Careful if you already have an index.html<br>
 The script does not change anything in OH and cannot break anything.
-The magic happens when you import the data again.
+The magic happens when you (manually and easily) import the data again.

+<h2>Please see OpenHAB forum for updated info:</h2>
 <a href="https://community.openhab.org/t/howto-move-all-items-to-json-db-for-easy-editing-in-paperui-and-tagging-for-google-home-and-alexa" target="_blank">HowTo: Move ALL items to JSON dB for easy editing in PaperUI and tagging for Google Home (and Alexa)</a>

 Best Regards<br>